Embedded Payments for CCaaS: The Platform Operator's Guide

 PCI scope is the first problem.
 The moment card data touches your platform — your telephony infrastructure, your recording layer, your data pipeline — you inherit PCI scope.
 That's not a checkbox exercise; for most CCaaS platforms it means a full QSA audit, significant infrastructure changes, and ongoing compliance overhead.
 Your enterprise customers will ask about this in procurement.
 If you can't answer it cleanly, you lose deals to competitors who can.

-DTMF isolation requires purpose-built infrastructure.
-Secure card entry over voice relies on DTMF — the customer presses keys on their keypad.
+Secure card capture requires purpose-built infrastructure.
+Secure card entry over voice relies on the customer entering their card on the keypad.
 But those keypresses can be captured in call recordings as audible tones.
-A compliant DTMF capture solution pauses or mutes the recording during card entry, isolates the keypad input from the voice stream, and processes it through a secure vault.
-That's not a Stripe feature.
-That's not something you build in a sprint.
+A compliant solution captures the card inside a PCI-certified payment environment at the point of payment, so the digits never reach your recordings or your platform.
+That's not a Stripe feature, and it's not something you build in a sprint.

 Your enterprise customers have their own PSPs.
 A utility company with 50,000 customers processed through your platform has an existing relationship with Worldpay, or Adyen, or Braintree.
 They're not switching gateways because you've added Stripe.
 Any payment solution you embed needs to support the customer's existing gateway.
 Locking your customers into a single PSP is a deal-breaker at enterprise level, and you'll discover that fact during procurement conversations when it's too late.